kiali/kiali.io/content/en/docs/Features/validations.md

 ### KIA1502 - More than one K8s Gateway for the address and type combination

-A k8s Gateway define a point where traffic can be translated to Services within the cluster.
-This is defined through the listeners or addresses.
-This validation warns the scenario where there is more than one address (type and value) in different k8s Gateways, where the traffic handling can be in a conflict.
+A k8s Gateway defines a point where traffic can be translated to Services within the cluster.
+This is defined through listeners or addresses.
+This validation warns when finding more than one address (type and value) in different k8s Gateways, where the traffic handling can be in conflict.

 #### Resolution